yactouat/www.yactouat.com-fr/README.md

 - once VSCode is open inside the container, you can run the pre configured PHP debugger from within the UI and start to place breakpoints
 - when a request hits the app', you'll be able to debug it !

-### QA

-- no conf error message on going to `/` + 200 status code
-- go to `/docs` and check documentation for any class + 200 status code
-- going to `/` renders magazine landing page correctly

 ## Documentation

 ### PHP code

-#### generate the docs
+- on any environment/deployment, view the docs at `/docs`
 - we use [phpDocumentor](https://www.phpdoc.org/) and it's [PHAR executable](https://phpdoc.org/phpDocumentor.phar)
-- make sure you have downloaded the PHAR provided in the link above
+- to generate the documentation, just run => `php phpDocumentor.phar` (make sure you have downloaded the PHAR provided in the link above if you're doing this manually)
-- to generate the documentation, just run => `php phpDocumentor.phar`
 - to get a feel at how to write PHP doc blocks, check out =>
   - <https://docs.phpdoc.org/3.0/guide/getting-started/what-is-a-docblock.html>
   - <https://docs.phpdoc.org/3.0/guide/guides/docblocks.html>
   - <https://docs.phpdoc.org/3.0/guide/guides/types.html>
 - the documentation configuration is described in `phpdoc.dist.xml`

-#### view the docs

-on any environment/deployment, view the docs at `/docs`

 ## CI/CD

 ### CI: locally

 - application stack must be up with a `docker compose up`
-- PHPDocumentor's [PHAR executable](https://phpdoc.org/phpDocumentor.phar) must be present in the root of the repo
-- `composer install --ignore-platform-reqs` to execute post deps install script that will copy the pre commit hook that includes tests in the `.git` folder (and also to benefit from code intellisense in your IDE); also, if you modify a hook in the `hooks` folder, dont forget to re run a composer install so it's re copied in the `.git` folder
+- `composer install --ignore-platform-reqs` to execute post deps install script that will copy the pre commit hook that includes tests in the `.git` folder (and also to benefit from code intellisense in your IDE); also, if you modify a hook in the `hooks` folder, dont forget to re run a composer install so the hook is updated
 - `git add . && git commit -m "initial commit"` =>
+  - see the linting happening
   - see the magic of a local testing pipeline happening !
   - see the PHP documentation generated in `./public/docs/php`
-  - your PHP code will also be linted
+  - see whatever changes made by these operations get auto committed

 ### CI: GitHub Actions